bluesky/ophyd/doc/source/area-detector.rst

 The above should work correctly with any EPICS `Area Detector <http://cars.uchicago.edu/software/epics/areaDetector.html>`_.
 We test on versions 1.9.1 and 2.2.

+.. warning

+   When making new detector classes the ``Trigger`` class must come first in the inheretance or the default ``Device`` trigger method will be used instead of the trigger method from the trigger mix in.

 Ports
 =====